pyramidsoftwaresolutions/pci-ngx-connectables/README.md

 ## Steps you should follow
 1. Don't miss to include the "assets/pci-connectables" folder containing JS libraries and css
 2. Don't miss to include the files in "angular.json" as done in the application.
+In case of angular 4/5 where angular.json is not supported, you have to include those css and js files mentioned in angular.js to your index.html

 ## How to use
 <div class="content">